DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 #Iran: A Friction between State Ideology and Network Society

-###Hadi Sohrabi
+###Hadi Sohrabi and Behzad Dowran
-*Swinburne University of Technology*

-###Behzad Dowran
-*Iranian Research Institute for Information Science & Technology (IranDoc)*

 <div class="statbox">
 - 75 million: total population
 - 23 million: estimated number of internet users
-- 69 %: percentage of internet users who use circumvention tools
+- 69%: proportion of internet users who use circumvention tools
 - 330,000: number of Twitter followers for President Rouhani, despite Twitter being banned in Iran

-> President Rouhani:‘Supporters of internet filtering should explain whether they've successfully restricted access to information?
+> President Rouhani: ‘Supporters of internet filtering should explain whether they've successfully restricted access to information?
 Which important piece of news has filtering been able to black out in recent years?’

 </div>